-What is Sular (nisoldipine)?
+What is Sular?

-Nisoldipine is used to treat high blood pressure (hypertension).
+Sular is a calcium channel blocker that is used to treat high blood pressure (hypertension) in adults.

-Nisoldipine may also be used for purposes not listed in this medication guide.
+Sular may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Before taking this medicine

 Tell your doctor if you have ever had:

 an allergy to yellow food dye; or